monarchwadia/ragged/README.md

 This will cause Ragged to record the conversation history.

-## Manually managing chat history
+## Manually-managed Message history

-Instead of using recorded chat history, it is possible to manage chat history manually.
+Instead of using recorded message history, it is possible to manage message history manually.

-### Accessing chat history
+### Accessing message history

 You can access the history using the `.history` property.